-These books influenced not only art history but also architectural theory, cultural studies and media theory.
-They don’t always are concerned directly with art, but comment on the development of technology and mass media so important for the art in 20th and 21st centuries.
-And now, without further ado here is the list:
+These books influenced not only art history but also architectural theory, cultural studies, and media theory.
+They aren't always concerned directly with art but comment on the development of technology and mass media so important for the art in the 20th and 21st centuries.
+And now, without further ado, here is the list:

 1. Marshall McLuhan, The Medium is the Message (1967)